royratcliffe/OCCukes/README.md

 Why the OC name-space prefix?
 OC stands for Objective-C. It emphasises the underlying dependency as well as the multiplatform capability.
 OCCukes supports Objective-C on all Apple platforms: iOS and OS X.

 The project does _not_ include an expectation framework.
 It only runs Objective-C coded step definitions.
 Your step definitions must assert appropriate expectations, possibly by running other step definitions.
-Since you write your Cucumber step definitions in Objective-C, you can therefore use any kind of assertion framework, or even write your own.
+Since you write your Cucumber step definitions in Objective-C, you can use any kind of assertion framework, or even write your own.
 Exceptions thrown by the step become Cucumber step failures.

 ## Usage